BeccaN/NYT-Bestsellers/README.md

 # NYT Hardcover Bestsellers
-### This is an adaptation of the original gem written by dannyd4315.
-I have added in CSS selectors in the restaurant.rb file, and updated the scraped urls to use https instead of http.

-This Ruby Gem provides a CLI to view the 50 best restaurants in the World as per the San Pellegrino sponsored 50 Best Restaurants in the World website.
+This program provides a CLI to view the NY Times current hardcover fiction bestsellers.
+The user can then choose a book from the list they wish to learn more about.

 ## Installation